tehanpathum1234/Password-Analyzer/README.md

 python3 checker_cli.py
 ```

-It'll ask for your name and password, then print the result straight away.
+It will ask for your name and password, then print the result.

+**Example output:**
 ```
 Enter your name : Pathum